 After several equally unfunny L.A. misadventures, Dean meets the girl of his dreams (Gillian Jacobs) and on a whim decides to stay in L.A. permanently.
 In short order the romance goes south and he returns home, now forced to face his father and his unresolved grief that has allegedly informed all of his irresponsible, ill-advised actions.

 Far more successfully drawn is Robert’s budding relationship with his realtor Carol, both of whom want to make a connection with each other but can’t.
 The ghost of Robert’s late wife is too present and his pain is palpable when he apologizes to Carol, “I’m married.”
 Carol’s loss—and Steenburgen’s subtle performance hints that there have been a few—resonates even more.
-The chemistry between the two actors is evident and they make a likeable couple who’ve been around the block a few times, but can still feel the spark of attraction.
+The chemistry between the two actors is evident and they make a likeable couple who’ve been around the block several times, but can still feel the spark of attraction.
 If only the story had been about them.

 But that wouldn’t have been this schematic film zeroing in on the disparate ways two men tackle grief.
 Martin is surely in tune with our collective bereavement obsession that has opened the door to a whole new profession beyond filmmakers spewing forth scripts about mourning.